Homelessness Data England: Linking local authority data to evaluate homelessness policy

 10 August 2020

-In collaboration with the Office for National Statistics (ONS) and the Ministry of Housing, Communities & Local Government (MHCLG), this project aims to create a linked dataset of information about homelessness in England, to improve our understanding of its causes and impacts.
+In collaboration with the Office for National Statistics (ONS) and the Department for Levelling Up, Housing & Communities (DLUHC), this project aims to create a linked dataset of information about homelessness in England, to improve our understanding of its causes and impacts.

 This will allow decision makers to develop more effective policies to reduce homelessness and improve the lives of people across the country.
 Specifically, the Homelessness Data England project will involve linking Homelessness Case Level Information Collection (H-CLIC) data from across local authorities in England, and to other administrative datasets.
 H-CLIC data records local authorities’ actions under the 2017 Homelessness Reduction Act, which significantly reformed England’s homelessness legislation by placing duties on local authorities to intervene at earlier stages to prevent and reduce homelessness.